v-chores/v-chores/README.md

 * User can like and comment on a transaction
 * User can get notifications if another user requests a skill they offer
 * User can chat with each other
+* User can share a request as a link

 ### 2. Screen Archetypes